 Extractions and Injections

 Extraction of acne lesions refers to the drainage of pus, oil, and bacteria from acne lesions.
 Removal of these substances relieves any pain and pressure that may be present, shortens the healing time, and reduces the risk of acne scarring.
-Extraction of an acne lesion is often followed by injection of cortisone into the acne lesion to hasten healing.
+Extraction of an acne lesion is often followed by injection of cortisone into the acne lesion to hasten to heal.

 Acne cysts heal quickly after they are injected with a diluted amount of steroid directly into the cyst.
 When used in this manner, the steroid rapidly reduces the inflammation and redness in the lesion.
 Injection of a pimple with a diluted steroid is the ideal treatment when the skin absolutely and positively must look better within 24 hours.
 This treatment is one of the secrets behind celebrity skin care.